wo315/learngit/readme.txt

-Git is a version control system.
+Git is a disturbted version control system
-Git is free software.
+Gis is a free software